 The inside of metal fuel tanks is prone to corrosion by moisture trapped in the cold winter air.
 Ethanol fuels attract tiny water molecules, which over time separate from the fuel and begin corroding the insides of the fuel system.

-To prevent water corrosion within your fuel tanks, fill them to the brim with fresh fuel, leaving no areas exposed to the air.
-Filling the fuel tanks and fuel system also prevents gaskets and O-rings from drying and perishing.
+To prevent water corrosion within your fuel tanks, fill them to the brim with fresh marine fuel, leaving no areas exposed to the air.
+Filling the fuel system also prevents gaskets and O-rings from drying up, as well as water accumulation.

 Grease and Oil the Powerhead and the Trim & Tilt